Linux-Rice-Fanto/Kitty/README.md

 - After run this command, logout and login again.
 - Copy the information from the `.zshrc` from this repository into your `~/.zshrc` to have my zsh configuration
+- To understand the configuration, read the [zsh config documentation](zsh-config.md) into this repository.

 ### Install oh-my-posh